-Prof. Glasser has co-authored a book titled “Attainable Region Theory: An Introduction to Choosing an Optimal Reactor” which is published by Wiley.
-The book discusses how to effectively interpret, select, and optimize reactors for complex reactive systems, using Attainable Region theory.
-Attainable Region (AR) theory provides a means of understanding chemical reactor networks from a geometric perspective.
+A textbook co-authored by Prof. Glasser has received a Most Promising New Textbook Award (College) from the Textbook & Academic Authors Association (TAA).
+The Most Promising New Textbook Award recognizes excellence in 1st edition textbooks and learning materials.
+The book titled “Attainable Region Theory: An Introduction to Choosing an Optimal Reactor” which is published by Wiley, discusses how to effectively interpret, select, and optimize reactors for complex reactive systems, using Attainable Region theory.